WRS Group Mastery Practicum

 - Submit a pretesting report on each practicum student, including educational history and current test results.

 - Conduct a minimum of 50 lessons to a small group of students in accordance with the WRS Group Mastery Practicum Study Guide.
+Instruction must be with WRS 4th Edition materials.

 - Provide documentation of written lesson plans.